yassinebouachrine/test-project-iot-watch/README.md

 # 🌡️ IoT Temp Watch

-A full-stack mini project that retrieves real-time temperature data from a public sensor API and displays it on a modern dashboard.
+A full-stack mini project that retrieves real-time temperature data from a public sensor API and displays it on a modern dashboard with AI-powered chat capabilities.

 > ⏱ Designed as a 2-day technical challenge for junior or technician-level developers.